mardim91/devstack/WORKSHOP.rst

            the Network Address in a CIDR format(11.11.11.0/24), leave the rest to the default values.
         3. Hit *Create*

+    - **Create a Router**
+        Panels: Project -> Network -> Routers

+        1. *Create Router*
+        2. Type in the name of the router
+        3. Select the external network from the dropdown list.
+        4. Hit *Create Router*

+    - **Attach Private Network's Interface to the Router**
+        Panels: Project -> Network -> Routers -> (Click the name of the router we just created) -> Interfaces Tab

+        1. *Add Interface*
+        2. Select the subnet we just created
+        3. Leave the rest to the default values
+        4. Hit *Submit*

     - **Allocate a Floating IP**
         Panels: Project -> Network -> Floating IPs